-- To expose students to a variety of industries that are important to the economies of Australia and New Zealand, with a special emphasis on the wine industry.
+- To expose students to a variety of industries that are important to the economies of Australia, with a special emphasis on the wine industry.

 Course and Credit

-While this course is open to all UVA students with instructor’s permission, it is primarily targeted toward 3rd and 4th year students with a knowledge of Strategy and Systems (focus of COMM 3010).
-Students who successfully complete COMM 4529 will earn three credits in the McIntire School.
-Students in the Commerce School can apply these credits toward the IT concentration, the Global Commerce Track, or as a Commerce elective.
+While this course is open to all UVA students with instructor’s permission, it is primarily targeted toward 3rd and 4th year students.
+Students who successfully complete COMM 4589 will earn three credits in the McIntire School.
+Students in the Commerce School can apply these credits toward the Global Commerce Track, or as a Commerce elective.